astropy/astropy/docs/io/ascii/write.rst

 The original table remains accessible as such, while the file is written from a modified copy of the table.
 The new coordinate component columns are appended to the end of the table.

-It should be noted that the precision of the latitude and longitude and ``sec``, ``arcsec`` columns is set at a default number of 12 digits after the decimal.
-Since these component columns are obtained by dividing up ``SkyCoord`` columns, this precision is internally set, and cannot be changed.
-For all other columns though, the format can be set by passing the ``formats`` keyword to the ``write`` function or by setting the ``format`` attribute of individual columns.
+It should be noted that the default precision of the latitude, longitude and seconds (of arc) columns is set at a default number of 12, 10 and 9 digits after the decimal for ``deg``, ``sec`` and ``arcsec`` values, repsectively.
+This default is set to match a machine precision of 1e-15 relative to the original ``SkyCoord`` those columns were extracted from.
+As all other columns, the format can be expliclty set by passing the ``formats`` keyword to the ``write`` function or by setting the ``format`` attribute of individual columns (the latter will only work for columns that are not decomposed).
+To customize the number of significant digits, presicions should therefore be specified in the ``formats`` dictionary for the *output* column names, such as ``formats={'RAs': '07.4f', 'DEs': '06.3f'}`` or ``formats={'GLAT': '+10.6f', 'GLON': '9.6f'}`` for milliarcsecond accuracy.
+Note that the forms with leading zeros for the seconds and including the sign for latitudes are recommended for better consistency and readability.

 The following code illustrates the above.